-Kaye has been with Ivey Abitz since 2009.
-Her desire for perfection, admiration of good design, and loyalty to Ivey Abitz has made her not just a co-worker but a part of the family.
-We adore her sense of humour, quirkiness, and attention to detail.
-She’s one-of-a-kind, just like the garments she sews for our clients.
+Kaye was a tailor for Ivey Abitz from 2009 until her unexpected but peaceful passing in 2020.
+Her desire for perfection, admiration of good design, and loyalty to Ivey Abitz made her not just a co-worker but a part of the family.
+We adored her sense of humour, quirkiness, and attention to detail.
+She was one-of-a-kind, just like the thousands of garments she created for our Ivey Abitz clients.

 “The majority of my time is dedicated to doing couture work for Ivey Abitz.
 I know the designer and lady behind Ivey Abitz as Cynthia.
 I call her ‘Lady Cynthia’ because her name means ‘goddess of the moon.’
 We have a friendship that has grown out of our work together.
 It has been nearly a decade since we connected and I began to give birth to her children (sew her designs).